target/goalert/docs/getting-started.md

 those options will be referenced in the format: `<Section.Option Name>` where `Section` is the section/header within the admin page and
 `Option Name` refers to the label of the individual option being referenced.

-The only hard requirement for GoAlert is a running Postgres instance/database and it's associated connection URL.
+The only hard requirement for GoAlert is a running Postgres instance/database.

 ## Database

 We recommend using Postgres 11 for new installations as newer features will be used in the future.

-GoAlert requires the `pgcrypto` extension enabled (you can enable it with `CREATE EXTENSION 'pgcrypto'`).
+GoAlert requires the `pgcrypto` extension enabled (you can enable it with `CREATE EXTENSION 'pgcrypto';`).
 Upon first startup, it will attempt to enable the extension if it's not already enabled, but this requires elevated privileges that may not be available in your setup.